aelkayesh/sdc_p2/README.md

 Seeing these results, I get the impression that it could be the signs contains numeric speed limits that confuses the model because with low quality images, they could sometimes look similar...

+Also, Althought the web images set is not performing well as the test/validation, the results are still ok and we should be safe from overfitting.

 ![alt text][image3]